tosdr/tosdr.org/1901/statutes.md

 # Summary of the “Terms of Service; Didn't Read” Association Statutes

+These statutes have no legal value.
+They are only a rough summary and translation of the French statutes.

  - Title

     The association is under French law: July 1st, 1901.
 The name